 The Manistee Catholic Central band program begins in the 5th grade, where all students learn to play a band instrument, read music, and count basic rhythms.
 Students will perform 3-4 times during the year, but the emphasis is on acquiring fundamental skills of musicianship.

-The 6th, 7th, and 8th grades are combined into one perfoming ensemble which meets three days per week but only once with all grades combined.
+The 6th, 7th, and 8th grades are combined into one perfoming ensemble which meets five days per week.
 This band will perform more frequently and will also participate in M.S.B.O.A. events such as Solo & Ensemble Festival, District 1 Band Festival, District and State Honors Bands, and more.
 Focus shifts to skills needed to participate in an ensemble setting effectively, and also to increased technical mastery of the instrument.

 As a member of M.S.B.O.A., his bands have achieved superior ratings in every division from Junior High Class D to High School Class AA.
 The Algonac HS Symphonic Band was a superior rating winner at the 2009 Dixie Classic Festival, won the judge's award for Outstanding Woodwinds, and finished second by .25 points for the title of Festival Honors Band.
 The Algonac WAVE Percussion Ensemble competed in M.C.G.C. and W.G.I. events from 2002-2012 and won back to back state championships in 2005 and 2006.

-He is married to Cheryl Gras and the couple recently celebrated their 29th wedding anniversary.
-His daughter, Deanna, is a private Chef in Reno, Nevada, and his son, Tristan, is a 9th grader at Manistee MSHS.
+He is married to Cheryl Gras and the couple recently celebrated their 30th wedding anniversary.
+His daughter, Deanna, is a Chef in Reno, Nevada, and his son, Tristan, is a 10th grader at Manistee MSHS.